MarZab/pg-boss/docs/api/scheduling.md

 - `data`: object
 - `options`: object

-`options` supports all properties in `send()` and an optional `tz` property that specifies a time zone name.
-If not specified, the default is UTC.
+`options` supports all properties in `send()`, an optional `tz` property that specifies a time zone name ( If not specified, the default is UTC ), and a `queue` property that defines the queue to send the job to ( the default is the name of the schedule).

 For example, the following code will send a job at 3:00am in the US central time zone into the queue `notification-abc`.